 INBUS is a legacy SIU function that is not required for conformance to the standard.
 If INBUS is provided, INBUS functions as described in this section.
 If INBUS is not provided, the INBUS pins are not connected within the SIU.

-The model 2218 INBUS consists of detector rack signal INBUS TxD, INBUS RxD, INBUS TxC, and INBUS RxC and shall conform to the electrical standards of EIA-485, single-ended.
+The Model 2218 INBUS consists of detector rack signal INBUS TxD, INBUS RxD, INBUS TxC, and INBUS RxC and shall conform to the electrical standards of EIA-485, single-ended.
 In this scheme, the RxD- and RxC- inputs of the EIA-485 receivers are connected to 2.5 Volts, while the TxD- and TxC- outputs of the EIA-485 drivers are not used.
 Model 2218 INBUS receivers shall withstand ±25 Volts, suitable for reception of EIA-694 bipolar signals.
 All four INBUS signals shall be terminated at each receiver with impedance of 6,800 Ohms (±5 percent), connected from signal to Logic Ground on the SIU.
 The protocol shall be defined by the receiving device.

-The model 2218 shall ensure that an SB#2 MARK equates to an INBUS MARK.
+The Model 2218 shall ensure that an SB#2 MARK equates to an INBUS MARK.
 The model 2218 shall provide an LED indicator for TxD and RxD, such that it is illuminated during a MARK (START Bit, for example) and extinguished during a SPACE (STOP Bit, for example).

 Synchronous Operation

-If the CU is communicating to devices via logical port SP3S, the model 2218 INBUS buffers shall convert model 2218 SB#2 TxD+ and TxD- to EIA-485, which shall then be transmitted to the devices via INBUS TxD.
-Likewise, the model 2218 INBUS buffers shall convert model 2218 SB#2 TxC+ and TxC- to EIA-485, which shall then be transmitted to the devices via INBUS TxC.
+If the CU is communicating to devices via logical port SP3S, the Model 2218 INBUS buffers shall convert model 2218 SB#2 TxD+ and TxD- to EIA-485, which shall then be transmitted to the devices via INBUS TxD.
+Likewise, the model 2218 INBUS buffers shall convert Model 2218 SB#2 TxC+ and TxC- to EIA-485, which shall then be transmitted to the devices via INBUS TxC.

-If the CU is communicating to detectors via logical port SP3S, the model 2218 INBUS buffers shall convert INBUS RxD from EIA-485, which shall then be transmitted to the ATC via model 2218 SB#2 RxD+ and RxD-.
-Likewise, the model 2218 INBUS buffers shall convert INBUS RxC from EIA-485, which shall then be transmitted to the ATC via model 2218 SB#2 RxC+ and RxC-.
+If the CU is communicating to detectors via logical port SP3S, the Model 2218 INBUS buffers shall convert INBUS RxD from EIA-485, which shall then be transmitted to the ATC via Model 2218 SB#2 RxD+ and RxD-.
+Likewise, the Model 2218 INBUS buffers shall convert INBUS RxC from EIA-485, which shall then be transmitted to the ATC via Model 2218 SB#2 RxC+ and RxC-.

 Asynchronous Operation

-If the CU is communicating to detectors via logical port SP3, the model 2218 INBUS buffers shall convert model 2218 SB#2 TxD+ and TxD- to EIA-485 which shall be transmitted to the detectors via INBUS TxD.
+If the CU is communicating to detectors via logical port SP3, the Model 2218 INBUS buffers shall convert Model 2218 SB#2 TxD+ and TxD- to EIA-485 which shall be transmitted to the detectors via INBUS TxD.

-If the CU is communicating to detectors via logical port SP3, the model 2218 INBUS buffers shall convert INBUS RxD from EIA-485, which shall be transmitted to the ATC via model 2218 SB#2 RxD+ and RxD-.
+If the CU is communicating to detectors via logical port SP3, the Model 2218 INBUS buffers shall convert INBUS RxD from EIA-485, which shall be transmitted to the ATC via model 2218 SB#2 RxD+ and RxD-.

 Asynchronous operation shall not use SB#2 TxC+, TxC-, RxC+, RxC-, nor INBUS TxC, nor INBUS RxC.